Beachborough School, near Brackley

 Beachborough School is a bucolic day and boarding prep school at Westbury Manor, tickling the Northants, Bucks and Oxon borders, and perfectly positioned for those around Bicester, Buckingham, Banbury (or further if you don’t mind the drive).
 Co-educational with a 50/50 boy/girl split with 388 pupils this year – just about capacity – the school is set in 35 acres of frankly gorgeous grounds.
 The main building is very attractive and homey when you go inside – sofas in hallways, light and spacious, cosy tweedy armchairs.
 If you like your schools with a feeling of informality and intimacy, you’re in the right place.

 You’d expect any prep school charging nearly £16k a year to have some decent sport, drama and music facilities, and Beachborough has invested heavily in the last few years, with the requisite Performing Arts centre, massive sports hall, astro, netball and tennis courts, forest school and spingly spangly pre-prep area.
-The big headline all-lights-flashing development is the impressive new £700k DT building – opened last September and in a typical Beachborough move doesn’t offer ‘DT’ but its own take on it called TED – Technology, Engineering, Design – including robotics, coding, 3D printing and electronics to inspire the next generation of engineers.
+The big headline all-lights-flashing development is the impressive £700k DT building which, in a typical Beachborough move, doesn’t offer ‘DT’ but its own take on it called TED – Technology, Engineering, Design – including robotics, coding, 3D printing and electronics to inspire the next generation of engineers.

 There’s a bright spacious workshop space, an exhibition space in the hall and a large computer lab suite.
 I’m the least DT-type person on the planet and even I wanted to sit there and make something.

-For those more interested in green space than science, the grounds offer big views out onto the fields, with woods for den building and a recently completed Wetlands area for all out door learning from pond dipping to drama (The Gruffalo was performed here last year – how sweet is that?).
+For those more interested in green space than science, the grounds offer big views out onto the fields, with woods for den building and a Wetlands area for all out door learning from pond dipping to drama (The Gruffalo was performed here – how sweet is that?).

 Roughly 25% of kids at Beachborough board, either flexi or four days a week (there’s no termly option here), and the boarding houses here are well above average, with lovely individual murals, below, that raise them way above the usual white plasterboard dorms.

 100 per cent of children at the school pass the Common Entrance exam – as a passionately non-selective school that’s a big academic tick.
-Headline news is that this June they achieved 47 Scholarships out of a year group of 53 children – the number of academic scholarships is the highest ever (12) but there are also 4 all-rounders, 12 in sport, 10 in art and a smattering in drama and music.
-Classes hold a maximum of 18, and the scholarship groups are no more than 15.
+Headline news is that this June they achieved 23 Scholarships out of a year group of 29 children – 5 Academic, 1 Latin, 7 Art, 6 Sport, 1 Head’s Award and a smattering in music and drama.

 Little people can start at 2.5 years in the nursery and it’s waaaaay superior to the various nurseries I’ve used for my kids over the years.
 The nursery is spacious, bright, with a great outdoor space right next to the main lawn.
 There’s also a Pre-prep is next door (to help transition up the school) and just as lovely, and as you go up the school and into the manor house itself, it’s more of the same.